lindseytummond/constructor-word-guess/README.md

 ## Overview:
-Constructor Word Guess is a command-line game using constructor functions.
+Constructor Word Guess is a command-line (no client side) game using constructor functions.

 ## Future Enhancements: